erandiganepola/wso2-cloud-flutter-demo/README.md

 - ### Prerequisites to setup in WSO2 Cloud
   - Create an account in WSO2 Cloud if you don't have one and login to [Publisher portal](https://api.cloud.wso2.com/publisher).
-  - [Create an API](https://docs.wso2.com/display/APICloud/Create+and+Publish+an+API).
-When creating your API, add a "GET" method for the resource path "/capital/{capital}" and set the endpoint URL to "https://restcountries.eu/rest/v2".
-At the end your API should call [REST Countries Capital City endpoint](https://restcountries.eu/#api-endpoints-capital-city).
+  - [Create an API using an existing swagger definition](https://cloud.docs.wso2.com/en/latest/learn/design-apis/design-api-using-existing-swagger/).
+You can find the relevant swagger in [swagger.yaml](https://github.com/erandiganepola/wso2-cloud-flutter-demo/blob/master/swagger.yaml) file.
+When creating your API set context as `/demo` and set the production, sandbox backend endpoints to `https://restcountries.eu/rest/v2`.
+Also select `Subscription Tiers` in `Manage` tab as necessary (I have set to `Unlimited` in my API).
 Then publish your API.
+At the end of this sample your API will be calling [REST Countries Capital City endpoint](https://restcountries.eu/#api-endpoints-capital-city) as the backend.
   - Visit WSO2 API Store and [create an application](https://docs.wso2.com/display/APICloud/Subscribe+to+and+Invoke+an+API).
-Enable code grant with a redirect URL (ex: org.wso2.cloud.flutterdemo://login-callback) and generate tokens.
+Enable code grant with the redirect URI.
+We have set redirect URI to `org.wso2.cloud.flutterdemo://login-callback` in this sample.
+Then generate tokens.
   - Subscribe to previously published API from the newly created application.
-  - Signin to [WSO2 Keymanager](https://keymanager.api.cloud.wso2.com/carbon/) by giving username as 'youruser@email.com@tenant' and give your password.
-Then enable [Allow "Authentication without client secret" configuration under the OIDC service provider config](https://is.docs.wso2.com/en/latest/learn/configuring-oauth2-openid-connect-single-sign-on/).
+  - Signin to [WSO2 Keymanager](https://keymanager.api.cloud.wso2.com/carbon/) by giving username as `youruser@email.com@tenantdomain` and give your password.
+Then enable [`Allow authentication without client secret` configuration under the OIDC service provider config](https://is.docs.wso2.com/en/latest/learn/configuring-oauth2-openid-connect-single-sign-on/).
-  - Set relevant values in cloned project's 'lib/utils/constants.dart' file.
+  - Set relevant values to your client ID and tenant domain in cloned project's `lib/utils/constants.dart` file.
 Sample is given below:

 ```dart
 /// Global Constants